We have seven Directors in total

 On graduation she returned to Cornwall and worked for J & F Pool Ltd in Hayle before joining Lloyds TSB Bank where she has worked for the last 13 years, mainly in the Business and Corporate Divisions covering Devon and Cornwall.
 Her knowledge of the needs of local businesses and societies is excellent and she has experience of assessing and fulfilling applications for funding from all business sectors.

-Cathy was elected Chair of Governors at Gwinear Community Primary School last September and is particularly proud of the accolades the School receives for their hard work on sustainability; she sits on the Sustainability Committee to help ensure that the School community as a whole understands its importance for the future.
+Cathy was elected Chair of Governors at Gwinear Community Primary School in September 2013 and is particularly proud of the accolades the School receives for their hard work on sustainability; she sits on the Sustainability Committee to help ensure that the School community as a whole understands its importance for the future.

 She has also Chaired the Committee of Busy Bodies PreSchool in Gwinear for nearly 3 years and fulfils the role of Treasurer for the Hayle RFC Mini Juniors, a Club the whole family is involved with!
 An enthusiastic member, Officer and Advisory member of Praze and District YFC for the last 20 years Cathy has years of experience with local community groups and is passionate about ensuring their long term success and by extension the survival of the community she has been an active part of all of her life.

 Nicolas Corin John Herian

 Nicolas’ family have lived in Reawla for over forty years.
 He has served as Hon Treasurer of St Gwinear Parochial Church Council and is currently the Treasurer of the Gwinear & District Villagers’ Association.
 He is a member of The Bishop’s Diocesan Council and a Director of the Truro Diocesan Board of Finance Ltd.

 He has a Post-graduate Diploma in Management Studies from Plymouth Business School and a Certificate in Charity Administration from the Institute of Legal Executives.